 - (iii.)
 Concerted Action.
 The consummation of the eight hours' system, at which the early unions had aimed, was followed by demands for further concessions and privileges.
 An intercolonial congress of delegates of trades unions was first held in Sydney in 1879.
 At the second congress in Melbourne, in 1884, sixty-nine delegates from New South Wales, Victoria, and South Australia were present, representing forty-one unions, branches, or societies.
 Following the methods of European associations the Australian unions sought to achieve an improved condition for their members by the establishment of rules concerning minimum wage, limited hours of toil, the restriction of the number of apprentices and improvers, and the prohibition of the employment of non-union labour.
 Some of the unions refuse to admit to membership any but skilled journeymen, on the ground that their object is to encourage the attainment of proper skill. - (iv.)
 Representation in Parliament.
 It was during the decade 1880-1890 that the trade unions of Australia espoused direct legislative representation and advocated State interference between employer and employé.
 This policy has been called "new unionism."
 A resolution affirming the desirability of Parliamentary representation of labour being carried at the congress of 1884, a number of members representing the special interests of the wage-earners were elected to the Legislatures of some of the States, but the unions took no steps to obtain representation by men chosen from among their own ranks until after the great labour troubles of 1890-1892.
 In that period serious strikes occurred in the maritime, shearing, and mining industries, and it was then that the Labour party proper was formed, though a certain amount of ameliorative legislation had already found its way into the statute books of the States.
 Since 1890 the party has considerably influenced Australian politics.
-In the year 1904 a Labour Government occupied the Commonwealth Treasury benches, and again in December, 1908, a second Labour Government took office.
-The second Deakin Ministry had the support of the Labour party.
-In South Australia the Premier is a direct Labour representative.
-In Queensland a third of the House of Representatives are Labour members.
-In New South Wales the election of 1907 strengthened the party, and it is now an important element in Parliament.
+In 1904 and 1908-9 Labour Governments occupied the Commonwealth Treasury benches, while the elections held in April, 1910, resulted in the Labour Government gaining an absolute majority in both of the Federal Houses of Parliament.
+In South Australia the elections of 1910 resulted in a Labour majority being returned.
+In Queensland more than a third of the House of Representatives are Labour members, the elections of 1909 having increased their strength.
+In New South Wales the election of 1907 augmented the party, and it is now an important element in Parliament.
 Victoria and Western Australia have also elected a considerable number of direct Labour representatives.